 My third musical revelation was Claus Larsen's Leæther Strip and Klute aka Klutæ but that's a whole different story starting on a different date.

-In the early nineties I wrote a fanzine and biography of Jean-Michel Jarre called Destination Jarre and an electronic music collectors' magazine called CyberNoise.
-CyberNoise is alive and well today and recently had a major relaunch as part of the WWRDB network.
-And now I am curator of this Mute Records digital archive - němý.cz.
+In the 80s I wrote articles/discographies for Record Collector magazine.
+In the early nineties I worked for Spiral Scratch/Music Collector magazines.
+Also in the early 90s I wrote a fanzine and two biography books on Jean-Michel Jarre called Destination Jarre and an electronic music collectors' fanzine/magazine called CyberNoise.
+CyberNoise is still alive today in digital form and had a major relaunch in 2013 as part of the WWRDB network that I built and created.
+And now I am also curator of the unofficial Mute Records digital archive - němý.cz.
 There's always Fun To Be Had…